 It is also possible to use the search field to add filters.
-In the example on the right, we typed V in the search field.
+In the example above, we typed V in the search field.
 Flow will come up with filter suggestions which have values starting with V.

-In this case, it suggests adding a filter on the name, or a filter on the clip type, or a filter on the genre, which is a custom field in this production.
+In this case, it suggests adding a filter on the name, clip type or genre, which is a custom field in this production.